How To Claim Extraordinary Expenses As Part Of Child Support

 Alternative Dispute Resolution: How To Make Divorce Less Costly

-Alternative Dispute Resolution Techniques (ADR process) has grown considerably in popularity in recent years as a way to avoid contentious litigation while ensuring that those going through a divorce still have their rights and best interests protected.
+Alternative Dispute Resolution Techniques (or ADR process) have grown considerably in popularity in recent years as a way to avoid contentious litigation while ensuring that those going through a divorce still have their rights and best interests protected.

 What is Alternative Dispute Resolution?

-An ADR is essentially any dispute negotiation process whose primary aim is to keep the dispute out of court.
-When divorcing spouses agree to an ADR process, they and their lawyers agree to keep the process out of court, and instead use mediation or arbitration process to settle their case.
+Alternative Dispute Resolution is essentially any dispute negotiation process whose primary aim is to keep the dispute out of court.
+This simply means that when divorcing spouses agree to an ADR process, they and their lawyers agree to keep the process out of court, and instead use mediation or arbitration process to settle their case.

 Alternative Dispute Resolution Takes Team Work

-What makes ADR process unique is the team aspect to it.
-In an ADR process, the spouses often work with a team of specialists, including child behaviour specialists, accountants, therapists, financial analysts and so on.
+What makes ADR process unique is that it involves teamwork.
+The divorcing parties work with a team of specialists that often include child behavior specialists, accountants, therapists, financial analysts and so on.
 Each spouse will have their own lawyer on hand to ensure that their best interests are still being advocated for.
 Each spouse and his or her attorney meets directly with the other spouse and his or her attorney to negotiate a settlement.
-The Parties mediate or arbitrate or negotiate the issues in dispute.
+The Parties arbitrate (negotiate) the issues in dispute.

 Benefit #1: Alternative Dispute Resolution Tends To Be Cheaper Than Litigation

-There are benefits to the ADR process.
-One major benefit of ADR process is divorce through ADR process tends to be much cheaper than litigation.
-Even with a team of specialists, the cost is often still less than going to court.
+One great benefit of choosing to divorce through Alternative Dispute Resolution is that it tends to be much cheaper than litigation.
+Even with a team of specialists involved, the cost is often still less than going to court.

-Benefit #2: Alternative Dispute Resolution Addresses Important Issues
+Benefit #2: Alternative Dispute Resolution Addresses Important Details

 Benefit #3: Alternative Dispute Resolution Takes Less Time